 ./manage.py change_user_email: Change a user’s email address.

-./manage.py change_user_role: Can change are user’s role (easier done via the UI) or create an
+./manage.py change_user_role: Can change are user’s role (easier done via the UI) or give bots the

 ./manage.py export_single_user: does a limited version of the main export tools containing just the messages accessible by a single user.